02 25 Newsflashes from the Persecuted Church

 In the days before a vicious wave of attacks on Feb.
 15 that killed hundreds in northeast Nigeria, villagers fled their homes, fearful something terrible was about to happen.
 But the army was nowhere to be seen, a church leader says.

-Militants of the Islamist Boko Haram sect swept out of the hills and bush of the Gwoza mountains and into eight villages across Borno and Adamawa states.
+Militants of the Islamist an extremist group that is located primarily in Northern Nigeria sect swept out of the hills and bush of the Gwoza mountains and into eight villages across Borno and Adamawa states.
 Armed with rifles, knifes and fire, they killed at least 200 and burned scores of homes and shops.

 As many as 121 of the dead were from the Borno village of Izghe, a predominantly Christian town in the Muslim-majority northeast.
 Near midnight on Feb.
 15, gunmen dressed in military fatigues and chanting “Allahu Akbar,” meaning “God is great,” rode in on trucks and motorcycles, survivors and local sources say.
 The attackers ordered villagers to gather together and then opened fire, chasing and killing any persons who attempted to escape and slitting the throats of several victims.

 Though Borno and two other northeastern states have been under an official state of emergency since May 2013, there were no Nigerian soldiers standing between the attackers and the residents, a church leader told World Watch Monitor.
 Two days earlier, 10 soldiers had been killed in a clash with members of Boko Haram in that area, but had since withdrawn, according to the District Head of Izghe, Mallam Bulama Apagu.